HersheyTaichou/CodeBible/content/index.md

 ## Contribute

-I am always open to suggestions of things that you have found helpful, or ways I can improve the documentation on the scripts and how-to's present in this repository.
+I am always open to suggestions of things that you have found helpful, or ways I can improve the documentation on the scripts and notes present in this repository.

 Please use the issues tab at the top of the repository on GitHub to suggest any improvements or problems found.